DMVis/DMVis/documentation/visualisations/TabularVisualisation.md

 ## barOpacity

-- Type: number | string
+- Type: number
 - Default: `0.6`

-The opacity of each bar as a number in the range [0..1] or a percentage string formatted as '{number}%'.
+The opacity of each bar as a number in the range [0..1].

 > Note: A value lower than 1 is recommended for visible bar highlighting.